-The 2020 OCP is an opportunity to develop a plan that enables the community to not only survive, but thrive, as the community evolves.
-As mentioned, Chase’s last OCP was adopted in 2002.
-Typically, OCPs are reviewed every five years or so depending on the community dynamic (i.e. significant changes in development, planning, population, etc.).
+The 2020 OCP is an opportunity to develop a plan that allows the community to not only survive, but thrive, as the community evolves.
+Chase’s last OCP was adopted in 2002.
+Typically, OCPs are reviewed every five years or so depending on the community dynamic (for example, significant changes in development, planning, or population demographics).
 It is timely to update Chase’s OCP for a number of reasons in order to prepare the community for the future.
-The previous OCP does not account for changes in legislative requirements for OCPs, such as requirements for greenhouse gas emissions reductions targets, nor does it account for key changes in the community since that time including:
+The previous OCP does not account for changes in legislative requirements for OCPs, such as requirements for greenhouse gas emissions reductions targets, nor does it account for key changes in the community since 2002, including:

 Since 2002, issues that were typically more prevalent in larger communities have started to be considered in smaller communities.
 These include topics such as affordable housing, climate change adaptation and mitigation, food security and health and wellness (including mental health and addictions).
 While many of these issues are outside of the direct jurisdiction of local governments to address, pressures from residents within communities, as well as increased reliance on collaboration with senior government agencies to address these issues, means that local governments, even in smaller communities, are dedicating some resources to these issues.
 An OCP can provide the policy direction for the local government in terms of how to address these issues that are outside of its jurisdiction.